mmorselli/clearapp/README.md

 # clearapp

-Simple python script to remove unwanted applications from an algorand account and free up locked ALGO in the minimum balance
+Simple python script to remove unwanted applications from an algorand account and free up locked ALGO from the minimum balance

 You will need to register a (free) key at https://developer.purestake.io/